magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/widget-library.md

 #### Widgets Bundle export

-You can export a widgets bundle in JSON format, and import it in the same or different ThingsBoard instance.
+You can export a widgets bundle in JSON format, and import it in the same or different IoT Hub instance.

 In order to export widgets bundle, you should: